SHARE

 But will it happen?

-According to Paris regional authorities, the stated goal within the “water quality and swimming programme” is to decrease three quarters of the pollution in the river by 2024.
+According to Paris regional authorities, the stated goal within the “water quality and swimming programme” is to decrease three quarters of the pollution in the river by summer 2024.

 “If we reach this objective of reducing pollution by 75 percent, then it should be possible to swim in the Seine”, the préfecture of Île-de-France told BFMTV.

-There is reason to believe that the plan will be successful.
 During the summer of 2022, daily samples of river water were collected, and “they were found to be either ‘satisfactory’ or ‘excellent’ 7 days out of 10.
 And that’s before all the work underway”, Pierre Rabadan, deputy mayor of Paris in charge of sports, the Olympic and Paralympic Games and the Seine, told BFMTV.

 The head of the Olympic Organising Committee, Tony Estanguet, echoed these comments, telling the French news channel that the “test results from the summer of 2022 were very, very, very encouraging (…) the tests from this summer have shown that we are already at levels that allow swimming”.